Understanding General Intercessions for Daily Mass

 1.For Pope Leo XIV, that he may guide the Church with the wisdom that comes from adoring the Word made flesh, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who have died may be brought by the angels to adore the newborn King in the eternal courts of heaven as this year ends, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may rest in the mercy and love of God, let us pray to the Lord.Lord, hear our prayer.

 About Our General Intercessions for Daily Mass